mamokth/PETSIRD4Hack/README.md

 This codespace/container will contain all necessary tools, including `yardl` itself, as well as your repository.<br>
 (Alternatively, clone to your local computer with `git clone --recurse-submodules <repository_url>`, download `yardl`, install dependencies etc.)
 2. Start with basic house-keeping
-   1. Search-and-replace all occurences of `PETSIRDUseCaseTemplate` with `YourRepoName`
+   1. Search-and-replace all occurences of `PETSIRD4Hack` with `YourRepoName`
    2. Update the README.md to remove references to this template and write something about what your repo is going to do
    3. Update the `environment.yml`to include what you need.
 For instance, if you need ROOT, add something like `- root=6.28.0`
    4. Make some other basic changes and commit